top of page

 Mid Stage (Days 4-14)

-• Begin gentle range of motion exercises such as ankle circles and alphabet writing with the foot.
+• Begin gentle range of motion exercises.
+Try ankle circles and writing the alphabet with your foot.

 • Start partial weight-bearing as tolerated.

-• Introduce balance exercises like standing on one leg for short periods.
+• Introduce balance exercises.
+Stand on one leg for short periods.

 • Use a supportive brace during activities.